Diabetes PreventioN & Management Action Team

 Our purpose as an action team is to improve diabetes prevention and self-management for Lake County’s high risk populations and their families.
 We do this by addressing policies, systems and environments through partnering, educating and empowering families while being culturally sensitive, so that we can reduce the onset and/or manage diabetes.

-Reduce the prevalence of LC adults who have been diagnosed with diabetes by 10% from 6% to 5% by 2031.
+Outcome Objective #1: Reduce prevalence of Lake County adults who have been diagnosed with Diabetes from 6% to 5% by 2031.

 Initiatives & Events :

 Download the Diabetes Passport to keep track of your medications, appointments and health.

 Diabetes is the fourth leading cause of early death in Lake County.
 You can take action in few simple ways: